cookiezombie/Useful-Linux-Command-Line-Commands/commoncommandline.md

 >**``rm -rf "filename"``**
-**Removes/deletes the filename listed** (type the filename without the quotes).You must be in the directory of the file you wish to delete or you can type the full path.
+**Removes/deletes the filename listed**.
+Type the filename without the quotes.You must be in the directory of the file you wish to delete or you can type the full path.